-It shall be the policy of the Arkansas Department of Correction to permit inmates to have visits with family, friends, attorneys and spiritual advisors under conditions that are consistent with the security and good order of departmental operations.Visitation privileges for inmates are essential to maintaining good morale, sustaining family life and ensuring relationships in the community upon release.
+It shall be the policy of the Arkansas Division of Correction to permit inmates to have visits with family, friends, attorneys and spiritual advisors under conditions that are consistent with the security and good order of departmental operations.Visitation privileges for inmates are essential to maintaining good morale, sustaining family life and ensuring relationships in the community upon release.
 Because of limited space, staff availability, scheduling considerations and security requirements of correctional units/centers, certain limits must be set and controls established governing visits.

 Inmate Notification of Visiting Procedures